-Jose Mourinho is the kind of manager who provokes extremely passionate responses from his players.
-In his autobiography Zlatan Ibrahimovic stated he became someone he was willing to die for but of course along the way he has made plenty enemies.
+Jose Mourinho is the kind of manager who can provokes passionate responses from his players.
+So much so, that Zlatan Ibrahimovic stated in his autobiography he became “someone he was willing to die for” but of course along the way Mourinho has made plenty of enemies.

 Quaresma was signed by Mourinho when he was in charge of Inter Milan.
-Despite a bright start from the former Barcelona flop, Quaresma was pushed out of the team and won an award for the worst player in the Serie A. Quaresma’s confidence was so low in Milan that he would wake up crying before training.
+Despite a bright start from the former Barcelona flop, Quaresma was pushed out of the first-team and won an award for being the worst player in the Serie A. Quaresma’s confidence was so low in Milan he would wake up crying before training.
 The winger later said that his move to Inter Milan was his biggest ever regret and received no sympathy from Mourinho.
-Luckily his got his career back on track on spells with Porto and Besiktas.
+Luckily he got his career back on track on spells with Porto and Besiktas.

-The Chelsea playermaker actually has alot to thank Mourinho for.
-The ‘Special One’ returned to Stamford Bridge in 2014 and helped develop the forward into the world class talent he is today.
+The Chelsea playmaker actually has alot to thank Mourinho for.
+The ‘Special One’ returned to Stamford Bridge in 2014 and helped develop the forward into the world-class talent he is today.
 Months after lifting the first Premier League title, Hazards relationship with Mourinho began to fall apart.
 In a game against Leicester City at the start of the season, Hazard went down injured near the end of the game and physio Eva Carneiro treated him against Mourinho’s wishes.
-The fiasco that ensued helped de-stabilise the managers second tenure in London.
+The fiasco that ensued helped destabilise the managers second tenure in East London.
 Later Hazard was dropped after a dip in form and fans labelled him as of the ‘rats’ for plotting the managers downfall.

 One man who certainly never saw eye-to-eye with Mourinho was David Luiz.
 The Brazilian left Chelsea against his own wishes in 2014 as Mourinho believed he was too attacking for a centre back.
-He prefers defenders who are more defensively minded and will take less risks going forward.
-This is understandable as Luiz at times plays like he’s being controlled by a 5 year old on FIFA.
+He prefers defenders who are more defensively minded and will take fewer risks going forward.
+This is understandable as Luiz at times plays like he’s being controlled by a 5-year-old on FIFA.

 Luke Shaws Man United career hasn’t exactly turned out as expected.
 The full back has struggled to regain the form prior to his nasty double leg break against PSV in the Champions League.
-The youngster has endured a horrid time under Mourinho who has publicly slated him in the press for his performances.
-Surprisingly Shaw wasn’t sold in the Summer and has regained his starting position at left back.
-Hopefully Shaw can maintain his form to avoid further bullying from Mourinho.
+The youngster endured a horrid time under Mourinho at Old Trafford, publicly slating him in the press for his below-par performances.
+Surprisingly, Shaw wasn’t sold in the Summer and has regained his starting position at left back.

 Kevin De Bruyne